course-kit/guides/getting-started.md

 Part of a good online course UX is to allow students to mark lessons as complete so they can track their progress and know what to look at next time they visit the course.

-Lesson completition is a part of a user’s metadata.
+Lesson completition is a part of a user's metadata.
 The CourseKit API provides the following methods which will control this.

 - `user.markComplete(courseId, lessonId)` marks a lesson complete
 - `user.markIncomplete(courseId, lessonId)` marks a lesson incomplete

 ### Complete and continue feature

-In addition to the video player, the lesson page will commonly include a “Complete and continue” button.
+In addition to the video player, the lesson page will commonly include a "Complete and continue" button.
 This will provide a way to use the `markComplete` method from the UI as well as redirect the user to the next incomplete lesson.

 ![getting-started-20](assets/getting-started-20.png)

 To implement this, we can create an async function `markCompleteAndNext` which uses the User API to mark the lesson complete.
 This API method returns the next incomplete lesson.
 We can then redirect to that lesson.

-This method can be called either when the user clicks the “Complete and continue” button, or it can be called programmatically when the user gets to the end of the video by listening to the `ended` event from the player.
+This method can be called either when the user clicks the "Complete and continue" button, or it can be called programmatically when the user gets to the end of the video by listening to the `ended` event from the player.

 ```jsx
 const markCompleteAndNext = async () => {